 The Wasatch 100 runner tracking system is made up of a packet radio network, with equipment installed specifically in support of the Wasatch 100.

 Four packet nodes provide a relay of 1200 baud VHF packet traffic from the checkpoints via a 9600 baud UHF backbone to the finish line where the database computer system is located.
-These nodes are located on Clayton Peak, Lewis Peak and on the Cummings Parkway near the finish line.
+These nodes are located on Clayton Peak and on the Cummings Parkway near the finish line.

-Two packet nodes provide relay of 1200 baud VHF packet traffic via a UHF backbone to a relay in Salt Lake City which then connects to the finish via an internet TCP/IP tunnel.
+Two packet nodes provide relay of 1200 baud VHF packet traffic via a UHF backbone to a relay in North Salt Lake which then connects to the finish via an internet TCP/IP tunnel.
 These are located on Antelope Island and Ensign Peak.

 One node, at the Mountain Dell golf course, provides 1200 baud connection to the finish line by TCP/IP tunnel.